sssa-teleoperation/workshop/docs/index.md

 <h1 id="Panel session" style="text-align: center; margin-top: 50px; margin-bottom: 20px; font-size: 42px; font-weight: bold">Panel session</h1>
 <div style="text-align: justify; font-size: 18px;">
-After the five invited talks, a dedicated panel will encourage a broader and more in-depth exchange of ideas, driven by audience questions and interactions.
-In addition to the five invited speakers, additional researchers will take part in the panel session, enriching the discussion with their diverse perspectives and expertise:
+After the four invited talks, a dedicated panel will encourage a broader and more in-depth exchange of ideas, driven by audience questions and interactions.
+In addition to the four invited speakers, an additional researcher will take part in the panel session, enriching the discussion with their diverse perspectives and expertise:
 </div>

 <div style="display: flex; justify-content: center;">